Liberia sends first post-war peacekeepers to Mali

 “We are going to Mali to help our friends.
 They helped us during our war.
 If we are in the position to help, we need to do so,” said Emmanuel Minarth, an officer with the contingent.

-Former President Charles Taylor, who led Liberia for most of the civil war years, was jailed for 50 years by the International Criminal Court in May last year for helping the RUF rebels in neighboring Sierra Leone commit what the court called some of the worst war crimes in history.

-Reporting by Alphonso Toweh; Writing by Bate Felix; Editing by Daniel Flynn and Angus MacSwan
+Former President Charles Taylor, who led Liberia for most of the civil war years, was jailed for 50 years by the International Criminal Court in May last year for helping the RUF rebels in neighbouring Sierra Leone commit what the court called some of the worst war crimes in history.
+(Reporting by Alphonso Toweh; Writing by Bate Felix; Editing by Daniel Flynn and Angus MacSwan)